 ---|---|

-Radio and Audio Systems | Model year 2015 and earlier: 3 years/36,000 miles Hyundai Equus models: 5 years/60,000 miles Model year 2016 and later: 5 years/60,000 miles |
+Hyundai Equus models: 5 years/60,000 miles Model year 2016 and later: 5 years/60,000 miles |

-Paint Coverage | 3 years/36,000 miles |
+Paint coverage | 3 years/36,000 miles |

-Battery | Model year 2015 and earlier: 3 years/unlimited miles with proration Model year 2016 and later: 3 years/36,000 miles with no proration |
+Battery | Model year 2015 and earlier: 3 years/unlimited miles with proration

-Air Conditioner Refrigerant Charge | 1 year/unlimited miles |
+Air conditioner refrigerant charge | 1 year/unlimited miles |

-Vehicle Adjustments | 1 year/12,000 miles |
+Vehicle adjustments | 1 year/12,000 miles |

-Wear Items | 1 year/12,000 miles (includes brake pads, brake linings, belts, filters, clutch linings, bulbs, fuses, and wiper blades) |
+Wear items | 1 year/12,000 miles (includes brake pads, brake linings, belts, filters, clutch linings, bulbs, fuses, and wiper blades) |

 Hyundai Warranty Details